Army Job: 25U Signal Support Systems Specialist

 During training, these soldiers will learn mechanical and electrical principles, preventive and maintenance procedures, communication security policies and procedures, and line installation and wiring techniques.

-Having interest or knowledge of working with electronic equipment and problem-solving skills are important for applicants to this job.
+Good problem-solving skills and an interest in working with electronic equipment are necessary traits for those soldiers pursuing the MOS 25U job.
 Normal color vision (no color-blindness) is required, and recruits must be U.S. citizens.

 Soldiers in the MOS 25U work with all manner of electronic devices, including communications equipment, vehicles, radio and wire systems, and power generators.
 Good problem-solving skills and an interest in electronics are necessary traits for those soldiers pursuing the MOS 25U job.